Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     ## Azure Batch Service
     - large scale paralel high performing jobs
     - You create Azure **Batch Account** and Azure **Storage Account**
-    - The batch account basically contains a pool of VMs that will pull the videos from the storage account
+    - The batch account basically contains a pool of VMs that will pull the videos from the storage Account
     - It consists of **Nodes** to run the applications - each node is a VM - The nodes have the capabilities of running certain scripts
         - Dedicated nodes - to make sure that a job is done - more expensive
         - Low priority nodes